 To raise the aroma of the whole dessert, cinnamon sticks and anise are also added to the syrup.

-Guava after cooking is soft and sodden.
+Many varieties of guava are soft and sodden after cooking.
 This makes it a delectable and flavorful dessert to eat alone, or you can serve them with whipping cream or cheesecake as a guava marmalade.

 You might drink mojitos several times, but do you know that it’s also a Cuban dessert?

 The original recipe of mojitos includes rum, sugar-free soda, mint leaves, sugar, and lemon.
-However, the change and adaptation of many countries and cultures about mojitos have varied this drink.
+However, the change and adaptations of many countries and cultures regarding mojitos have varied this classic Cuban drink.

-This delectable drink is a perfect pair of desserts for your summer party, while the bubbles on soda will cut through the fatty taste of meat or oily main course.
+You can make this drink with vodka and grape juice or other fruits like strawberry, blueberry, or orange besides rum and lemon.
+Mojito is a perfect pair of desserts for your summer party, while the bubbles on soda will cut through the fatty taste of meat or oily main course.

 The version of mojitos without rum could help your kids stay away from soft drinks when they have fried chicken too.